 By Russ Mann / CEO, Rio SEO

-Back in 2006, Covario published the original Search and Content Maturity Model to help marketers understand their organization’s relative sophistication and maturity to their peers.
-We then created the Search and Digital Center of Excellence whitepaper in early 2010 to help search experts understand the various forms that an SCOE or DCOE might take, as well as the steps and characteristics to make such a center of excellence happen.
+Back in 2006, Covario published the original Search and Content Maturity Model.
+This helped marketers understand their organization’s relative sophistication and maturity to their peers.
+We then created the Search and Digital Center of Excellence whitepaper in early 2010.
+This helped search experts understand the various forms that an SCOE or DCOE might take.
+It also helped them understand the steps and characteristics to make such a center of excellence happen.

 More recently, we introduced concepts revolving around the Smarter Content Lifecycle™ and SEO Lifecycle™ Automation.
-We realized that no matter an organization’s sophistication and placement on the search and content maturity curves – and regardless of whether it had a search or digital center of excellence – there is still a daily process going on within search, social and content marketing campaigns that we call the SEO Lifecycle.
+We realized an important truth.
+It doesn’t how sophisticated an organization’s placement on the search and content maturity curves.
+Regardless of whether it had a search or digital center of excellence – there is still a daily process going on within search, social and content marketing campaigns.
+We call this the SEO Lifecycle.

 That said, many search marketing managers still look at their various SEO tasks as separate and disparate functions rather than an integrated, scalable and repeatable process with some ability to automate.
 SEO is a science, not just an elaborate art.